Coordinator Duties of Women's Studies

 - Monitor student progress and actively support Program teaching mission ensuring that the expansion of gender-aware educational opportunities and the active support of feminist and related fields of research are essential parts of the University academic agenda.

-- Schedule course offerings each semester, building both courses offered by the Women's Studies Program (undergraduate and gradute) and cross-listed course offerings in collaboration with home departments across multiple colleges and departments.
+- Schedule course offerings each semester, building both courses offered by the Women's & Gender Studies (undergraduate and gradute) and cross-listed course offerings in collaboration with home departments across multiple colleges and departments.

-- Support instructors and faculty with classroom needs, access to enrollment list, override approvals, and access to the Women's Studies Program Lending Library media collection.
+- Support instructors and faculty with classroom needs, access to enrollment list, override approvals, and access to the Women's & Gender Studies Lending Library media collection.